How to Use Free Wilson Analysis

 Commercially Available Online Web Server

-Use Free Wilson Analysis online for R-group SAR modeling and analog prioritization.
+Use Free Wilson Analysis online for interpretable R-group SAR, substituent-effect analysis, and analog prioritization.

-Free Wilson Analysis is a classic structure-activity relationship method for congeneric small-molecule series built around a shared scaffold.
-The original Free-Wilson idea is that biological activity can be approximated as the sum of contributions from substituents at defined attachment positions, which makes the method attractive when medicinal chemists want interpretable R-group SAR rather than a black-box score.
+Free Wilson Analysis is a classic medicinal-chemistry method introduced by Free and Wilson in 1964 for modeling structure-activity relationships in congeneric small-molecule series with a common scaffold.
+The core idea is additive: the measured response of each analog is approximated as the sum of contributions from substituents at defined attachment positions, which makes the method useful when scientists want interpretable R-group SAR rather than an opaque score.

-On Neurosnap, researchers provide a Core Molecule that must be present in every analog and then list Input Molecules with experimental activity values such as pIC50.
-The workflow is designed for matched-series analysis, scaffold-constrained idea generation, and prioritization of analogs that recombine already observed substituents.
+On Neurosnap, researchers provide a Core Molecule that must be present in every analog and then submit Input Molecules with measured activity values such as pIC50.
+The workflow is well suited to scaffold-focused lead optimization, matched-series analysis, and prioritization of unsynthesized analogs assembled from already observed substituents.

 How Free Wilson Analysis Works